dr-ankurcodes/AutoCloud/README.md

 ## Features

 - Start multiple OnWorks sessions simultaneously.
-- Interact with all sessions with same command.
+- Interact with all sessions with different commands.
 - Easy to configure and extend.

 ## Files in the Repository